clim072/carmenlim/content/post/getting-started/index.md

 - Cannabis vaping
 ---

-After 2 rounds of revision, the paper was finally accepted and published in [**Addiction**](https://onlinelibrary.wiley.com/doi/abs/10.1111/add.15424).
+After 2 rounds of revisions, the paper was finally accepted and published in [**Addiction**](https://onlinelibrary.wiley.com/doi/abs/10.1111/add.15424).
 Happy days!
+Addiction's acceptance rate is ~10%.
 I could not be more thankful to my advisory team and peers for all their support and help. 🦄✨

+I have created a video abstract to summarize my entire study.
+Watch it [here](https://www.youtube.com/watch?v=Mx2Ctvv9I-Y)

+<iframe width="400" height="600" src="https://www.youtube.com/embed/Mx2Ctvv9I-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Kristy from UQ HABS also helped to write a media release for this study.
-It really helped to amplify the story and increase the impact of my study.
+Kristy from UQ HABS also helped to write a media release for this study which is a great way to increase the impact of my study.
 Thanks Kristy!

 {{< figure src="https://raw.githubusercontent.com/clim072/cannabisvapingYT/main/Screen%20Shot%202021-03-27%20at%205.13.19%20pm.png" title=" " >}}

-Gary, my primary supervisor did an interview with the news outlet.
+Shortly after the study was published, Gary - my primary supervisor did an interview with the news outlet.
 The study has garnered quite a bit of attention in the press.
 {{< figure src="https://raw.githubusercontent.com/clim072/cannabisvapingYT/main/Screen%20Shot%202021-03-27%20at%205.12.18%20pm.png" title=" " >}}

 The publication of this paper also coincides with low-dose cannabidiol oil (CBD) being approved over-the-counter sale.
 4zzz has asked if we were available for an interview.
 I bravely took that as a challenge and did my 1st ever radio interview.
 Here is the access to the [interview](https://www.4zzzfm.org.au/program/brisbane-line/2021-02-11%2012:00:00?fbclid=IwAR2nTOTTFRP54wyvRbhdj6doqP5aNJxAr6PCIcH-EZqHxTXFHCbFIx29S98).